-Our audits of the consolidated financial statements referred to in our report dated February 5, 2003, except for Note 9 for which the date is March 3, 2003 and Note 22 for which the date is September 2, 2003, appearing in this Current Report on Form 8-K of ON Semiconductor Corporation also included an audit of the financial statement schedule included in this Current Report on Form 8-K. In our opinion, this financial statement schedule presents fairly, in all material respects, the information set forth herein when read in conjunction with the related consolidated financial statements.
+Our audits of the consolidated financial statements referred to in our report dated February 5, 2003, except for Note 9 for which the date is March 3, 2003 and Note 22 for which the date is September 2, 2003, also included an audit of the accompanying financial statement schedule.
+In our opinion, this financial statement schedule presents fairly, in all material respects, the information set forth herein when read in conjunction with the related consolidated financial statements.